HOME | ABOUT | BLOG | CONTACT | JUKE-BOX | MEMORIAL | SOJOURNERS | SOUVENIRS | THANKS | SITE MAP

 It had been a usual January sort of day, weather-wise, with normal Winter weather in the Hudson Valley, a bit on the grey and drizzly side.
 That night was cooler and rainy.
 (Yes, I DO remember.)

-That evening I was looking very much forward to having dinner with my Mum, then relaxing for a bit and then… as was almost common-place and routine when I lived at home, heading out and onto the roads to Mr. G’s for a Saturday night with friends.
+That evening I was looking very much forward to having dinner with my Mum, then relaxing for a bit and then… as was almost common-place and routine when I lived at home, heading out and onto the roads to Mr. G’s for a Saturday night with Friends.
 I hadn’t been in quite the while and the matter, as usual, hadn’t been discussed at all previously.
 So I went about the business of having a shower and changing my clothes.
 As I got back into the kitchen, almost ready to head out, and by this point it was well passed 9:00pm, my Mother, standing at the kitchen sink asked, “Where are you going?”

 A bit taken by surprise by her enquiry, believing and taking for granted that she knew where I’d spent so many Saturday nights before and that tonight, she’d know where I was heading, I simply, respectfully replied, “To G’s of course.”